 - Highlights Of Bali Full-Day Tour

 Kuningan, on the other hand, marks the end of the 10-day festival.
 The ceremony surrounding Kuningan refers to special offerings made of yellow turmeric rice.
-Yellow is also the colour of the god Wisnu, the protector of the Hindu trinity.
+Yellow is also the colour of the god Wisnu, the protector, and member of the Hindu trinity.
 The Kuningan celebrations are most significant at Sakenan Temple on Serangan Island, southern Denpasar, which coincidentally celebrates its piodalan temple anniversary peak celebrations on the same day.
 The occasion features a series of sacred dance performances and rituals, with pilgrims attending from all over the island.

-As local legend goes, Galungan commemorates a Balinese victory that involves the central figures of Indra (the Hindu god of thunder, rain and lightning) and the Balinese king, known as Mayadenawa, who denied his subjects the worship of Hinduism.
+As local legend goes, Galungan commemorates a Balinese victory that involves central figures Indra (the Hindu god of thunder, rain and lightning) and the Balinese king, Mayadenawa, who denied his subjects the worship of Hinduism.
 So powerful was the king that no one could overcome him.
 The conquest of Java's Majapahit army back then had little effect.
 Battles ensued until finally Indra descended from the heavens to defeat the king.

 The battle raged in Tampaksiring, Gianyar, where the king was finally subdued.
-While under siege, he tried to escape by various ways including via supernatural means such as turning into a statue, a stone, and a wild boar.
+While under siege, he tried to escape through various ways including via supernatural means such as turning into a statue, a stone, and a wild boar.
 He easily fooled the troops, but not Indra.
 Mayadenawa then retreated to the jungle leaving behind disguised footsteps, hoping his assailants would not easily track them.
 Indra's magic arrow put an end to the rebel king.

 The legendary site where he bled to death became a freshwater spring, the current-day site of the Tirta Empul Temple.
 The king’s slanting footprints gave the name to the valley area, later pronounced as Tampak Siring – ‘slanting footprints’.
 The Balinese and Majapahit armies honoured Indra, commemorating the defeat of the king as Galungan, the day of victory of dharma over adharma.
 The decorative bamboo poles signify upheld Hinduism and wisdom.